Aida Álvarez: Small Business Administration

 In 1997, Álvarez was appointed by Bill Clinton to become the Administrator of the Small Business Administration, thus becoming the first Hispanic woman and Puerto Rican to serve as an executive officer in the U.S. Cabinet.
 She directed the delivery of a comprehensive set of financial and business development programs for American small businesses.
 The agency provided financing worth eleven billion dollars a year to small businesses across the nation.

 In 2000, Álvarez was elected to the Board of Overseers of Harvard University.
-Her role is to visit the graduate schools, departments and museums of the University to ensure that the University remains true to its Charter as a place of learning.
-She also serves on the National Trust for Historic Preservation; the Coalition for Supportive Housing and is on the Board of Trustees of the Latino Community Foundation.
+Her role is to visit the graduate schools, departments, and museums of the university to ensure that the university remains true to its Charter as a place of learning.
+She also serves on the National Trust for Historic Preservation, the Coalition for Supportive Housing, and the Board of Trustees of the Latino Community Foundation.

-During the 2004 Presidential Election, Álvarez was named official spokeswoman for Senator John Kerry. Álvarez had met Kerry during her days as the Small Business Administration administrator.
-She became familiar with his work in the U.S. Senate for small business development.
+During the 2004 Presidential Election, Álvarez was named the official spokeswoman for Senator John Kerry. Álvarez had met Kerry during her days as the Small Business Administration administrator.
+She became familiar with his work in the U.S. Senate on small business development.
 As of January 2008, Alvarez sits on the board of directors for Wal-Mart.
 As of 2014, Álvarez sits on the Board of Directors of The Cisneros Center for New Americans.